freedomofpress/securedrop-docs/docs/upgrading_to_the_latest_version.rst

+.. _latest_upgrade_guide:

-Upgrade from 2.4.0 to 2.4.1
+Upgrade from 2.4.2 to 2.5.0
 ===========================

-Update Servers to SecureDrop 2.4.1
+Update Servers to SecureDrop 2.5.0
 ----------------------------------
 Servers running Ubuntu 20.04 will be updated to the latest version of SecureDrop automatically within 24 hours of the release.

-Update Workstations to SecureDrop 2.4.1
+Update Workstations to SecureDrop 2.5.0
 ---------------------------------------

 Using the graphical updater